WICG/aom/element-handles-explainer.md

 **Goals**

-* Create a mechanism for elements to refer to each other across shadow root boundaries.
+* Create a mechanism for elements to refer to each other across shadow root boundaries through ID reference attributes like `aria-labelledby` or `for`.
-* Preserve encapsulation of the shadow DOM.
-Do not allow elevated access to elements in shadow trees via their handle.
+* The solution should work the same for both closed and open shadow roots.
+* Shadow DOM encapsulation should be preserved: Handles are an opaque reference to an element, and don't directly allow access to the underlying element without getting the underlying element from its shadow root, if the shadow root is available.

 **Non-Goals**

 * Handles are not for CSS styling.
 That is the role of shadow parts.
-* This does not help with aria attributes that aren't ID references, such as `aria-label`.
+* This proposal does not help with aria attributes that aren't ID references, such as `aria-label`.

 ### Defining handles

 Any element can have a handle by setting the attribute `handle="my-handle-name"`.
 The presence of the attribute makes that element accessible from outside the shadow tree via its handle (no additional exporting is necessary).

-An element can more than one handle, separated by whitespace: `handle="name1 name2 name3"`.
+An element can have more than one handle, separated by whitespace: `handle="name1 name2 name3"`.
 However, each handle must be unique within a given shadow root (unlike `part`, which allows more than one element to have the same part name).

 Handle names have restrictions on what characters are allowed, to avoid issues when parsing the `::handle()` syntax.
 The proposal is to only allow letters, numbers, underscores, and hyphens (regex for permitted names: `[A-Za-z0-9_-]+`).
 However, that restriction could be relaxed to allow other characters in the future.